Get In Touch

 • Contra-indicating the use in patients, particularly at risk;

-• Lowering the dosage;
+• Lowering the dosage of the new drugs;

 • Introducing pre-treatment tests to identify patients at risk;